 Simple assault is treated in Virginia as a class one misdemeanor.
 It carries a maximum of one year in county jail and a maximum fine of 2,500 dollars.

 On the other hand, battery refers to actual physical contact with another person that is intentional and harmful.
 Like assault, the battery is a class 1 misdemeanor in Virginia and punished by a maximum of one year in county jail, and fines not exceeding 2,500 dollars.
 Through your attorney, you can refute the charges by claiming that the incident was accidental or the alleged victim consented to touch.
 Self-defense and mistaken identity can also act as defense strategies against the charges.

 Find an Experienced Criminal Defense Attorney Near Me

 If you are charged with manslaughter in Virginia, you should not hesitate to look for a criminal defense attorney.
 This is because the penalties linked to the offense are severe, and you could potentially face more severe charges such as murder if there is enough evidence that come to light during the pretrial investigation.
 In Fairfax, VA and the greater Northern Virginia area, Virginia Criminal Attorney is one of the most experienced law firms and has a dedicated team that is ready to serve you professionally and satisfactorily.
-Call us at 703-718-5533 today to expedite the defense process.
+Call our Fairfax criminal lawyer at 703-718-5533 today to expedite the defense process.